Ghini/ghini.desktop/doc/editing.rst

 Family
 ------
-The Family editor allows you to change a botanical family.
+The Family editor allows you to add or change a botanical family.

 The *Family* field on the editor will change the name of the family.
+The Family field is required.

 The *Qualifier* field will change the family qualifier.
 The value can either be *sensu lato*, *sensu stricto* or nothing.